01 of 08

 Because of this proximity, many assume they can glide into the airport with a minimal time cushion and make their scheduled flight.
 Not so.

-This is one of the busiest airports in the U.S., and you are likely to find long lines at times for security screening and at ticket windows.
+This is one of the busiest airports in the United States, and you are likely to find long lines at times for security screening and at ticket windows.
 It's best to print boarding passes at your hotel if that service is available.

 Another good practice here is to allow several hours between when you leave for the airport and your flight departure time.
 Don't wind up in the re-booking line with others who assumed they had plenty of time and missed their flights.
 That line is likely to be lengthy, too.